-In a cloud-first environment, there are far fewer operating system components, utilities, drivers, and other pieces of software that can be compromised.
-But the architecture of ChromeOS does even more to prevent applications under the control of attackers from affecting other software.
+In a cloud-native environment there are far fewer operating system components, utilities, drivers, and other pieces of software that can be compromised.
+But the architecture of Chrome OS does even more to prevent applications under the control of attackers from affecting other software.

-For example, ChromeOS utilizes process sandboxing.
+For example, Chrome OS utilizes process sandboxing.
 This enforces strict boundaries between processes while they are executing, so applications can't communicate with each other except under strictly limited conditions.
 Each executing process is only able to use the privileges it actually needs.
-Much as security-oriented organizations restrict access to confidential information to people with a "need to know," ChromeOS limits the interaction between processes to those with a real "need to use."
+Much as security-oriented organizations restrict access to confidential information to people with a "need to know," Chrome OS limits the interaction between processes to those with a real "need to use."

-Scenario: Rejecting ransomware
+Scenario: Rejecting Ransomware

-Arjun is taking a few minutes off to find new digital wallpaper for his ChromeOS device screen.
+Arjun is taking a few minutes off to find new digital wallpaper for his Chromebook screen.
 Unfortunately, the Fortnite fan website he lands on is a "watering hole" controlled by cybercriminals.
-When he clicks on a link to download a file, malicious code attempts to encrypt all data and files on the ChromeOS device.
+When he clicks on a link to download a file, malicious code attempts to encrypt all data and files on the Chromebook.
 Fortunately, the actions of the code are contained within a single process sandbox.
 Arjun sees a prompt saying "You can't run this file," and the ransomware attack is halted before it can reach any user data.